-The County Manager, after consulting with the Department Heads and Elected Officials, may close offices, authorize late reporting or early release due to inclement weather, and all employees will be compensated for normal work hours as administrative leave with pay and shown on a Leave Request Form.
+The County Manager, may consult with the Department Heads or Elected Officials, and may close offices, authorize late reporting or early release due to inclement weather, non-essential employees will be compensated for normal work hours as administrative leave with pay and shown on a Leave Request Form, if the employee was not on a leave status that day.
 Inclement weather leave pay will not exceed eight (8) hours in one (1) work day.